About Allendale Co-op

 We are an independent Society which is run by its own, unpaid Board of Directors, elected by the members.
 The present board are:

-- Chair: Julie Howard
+- Chair: Alison Chappell

 - Vice Chair: John Short

-- Staff Representative: Mrs Shirley Glendinning
+- Staff Representative: Shirley Glendinning

 Our Board meets on the third Monday of each month.